EdwardSKim/hello-world/README.md

 # hello-world
 Just another repository.

+My name is Edward S. Kim.
+I am a student at El Camino College.
-I will continue to edit this file until I become proficient at using GitHub!!!
+I would like to become proficient at programming and design.
+Let's do it!